Stfort52/cblab-kogo-workshop/KOGO_2023_Monocle.md

 ```

 Typically, to order cells by progress, we want to reduce the number of
 genes analyzed.
-So we can select for a subset of genes that we believe
-are important in setting said ordering, such as overdispersed genes.
-So
-we can use the top 15 most overdispersed genes to order our cells.
+So we can use the top 15 most overdispersed components to order our cells.

 ``` r
 cds <- reduceDimension(cds, num_dim = 15, reduction_method = 'tSNE')